ilarsf/aarc_lts/README.md

 3. Expand video resources with embedded technique demonstrations
 4. Add printable quick-reference cards for key concepts
 5. Consider implementing a search feature for larger content sections
+6. Complete integration of GoogleDriveExport content with course_materials for better alignment
+7. Update links in GoogleDriveExport materials to use proper web paths rather than relative Markdown links
+8. Consider creating Google Drive compatible versions of materials for sharing in that environment

 ## Textbook Materials